Shop the coverage and rates that are right for you

 Part B Benefit And Premium For Beneficiaries With Kidney Transplants

-Certain Medicare enrollees who are 36 months post-kidney transplant, and therefore are no longer eligible for full Medicare coverage, can elect to continue Part B coverage of immunosuppressive drugs by paying a premium.
-For 2024, the immunosuppressive drug premium is $103.00, an increase of $5.90 from 2023.
+Beginning in 2023, individuals whose full Medicare coverage ended 36 months after a kidney transplant, and who do not have certain other types of insurance coverage, can elect to continue Part B coverage of immunosuppressive drugs by paying a premium.
+For 2025, the standard immunosuppressive drug premium is $110.30 an increase of $7.30 from 2024.

 9. What Are Part B and Part D Premiums For People With High Incomes?

-For 2024 individuals filing single returns (as well as married individuals who file separate returns) with income over $103,00 (an increase from $97,000 that applied for 2023 calculations ) and joint filers with income over $206,000 (an increase from $194,000 for 2023 calculations) pay additional premiums both for Medicare Part B and for Medicare drug coverage (Part D).
+Individuals filing single returns (as well as married individuals who file separate returns) with income over $103,00 ($106,000 for 2025 calculations) and joint filers with income over $206,000 ($212,000 for 2025 calculations) pay additional premiums both for Medicare Part B and for Medicare drug coverage (Part D).
 (Note: Part D IRMAA applies both to Medicare Advantage Prescription Drug Plans and separate Medicare drug coverage (Part D).
 LEARN MORE about how IRMAA is calculated.

 IRMAA is calculated annually based on income reported on the tax return from two years’ previously.
 If no return has been filed, then they’re based on the most recent income tax return that is on file with the IRS.
 The income levels upon which IRMAA is based are adjusted for cost-of-living, and the various levels in the charts are periodically changed legislatively as well.